 2. TahoeLab Directional Splitboard – ($849)

-TahoeLab is a smaller under the radar, for now, splitboard, snowboard and ski manufacturer based out of Lake Tahoe, California.
-I had a chance to test out the TahoeLab Directional Splitboard last winter and really only had good things to say about the board.
+TahoeLab is a smaller under-the-radar, for now, splitboard, snowboard and ski manufacturer based in Lake Tahoe, California.
+I had a chance to test the TahoeLab Directional Splitboard last winter and really only had good things to say about the board.
 With a directional camber profile and early rise tip and tail, the Directional Splitboard offers great stability and float all in one.

 3. CAPITA Neo Slasher Splitboard – ($749)

 CAPITA has a splitboard called the Neo Slasher which simply rips going downhill, especially when paired with the Union Expedition Bindings.
 So what makes this splitboard stand out?
 It’s ability to crush the entire mountains, thanks in part to the addition of traditional positive camber underfoot and flat camber in the rear.
 Plus reverse camber where you need it most, at the tip and tail.

 If you spent time snowboarding when camber was a thing back in the 90’s Capita’s Neo Slasher will offer a very familiar, responsive feel.
 The CAPITA Neo Slasher Splitboard has tons of pop, great durability, and a sintered base.
 CAPITA snowboards are built by hand at their Mothership factory in Austria.
 Capita Neo Slasher Splitboard Review [Purchase: $749]

 Rome made a splitboard for normal people.
 Basically, the Rome Whiteroom Splitboard is the sort of board you buy if you go splitboard up your local ski hill before work.
 Built off the Powder S profile with camber from the tail up through the midsection and rocker at the tip, this blend works really well when it comes to splitboard profiles.
 The Whiteroom Splitboard performs incredibly on the way down and works well on the way up.